-The best way to immerse yourself in the landscape of Discovery Parks - Kings Canyon (campground) is this 2.3km loop.
+The best way to immerse yourself in the landscape of Discovery Resorts - Kings Canyon is this 2.3km loop.
 Including signage on the flora and fauna of the area, traditional land use and interpretation, daily guided tours are available in the late afternoon between April and October.

 KARRKE ABORIGINAL CULTURAL EXPERIENCE

 How did our Indigenous ancestors survive for thousands of years in these desert conditions?
 Learn the answers in this immersive one-hour interactive workshop called the Karrke Aboriginal Experience.